Event Tracking

 The detailed view contains two RBs (each just one visualization):

 1. On the left the table shows a list of website pages on which the selected Alarming Behavior Event category was registered during the selected period of time.
 It also shows you the referring sites of the visits that generated those Alarming Behavior Events on the respective page and the first and last time this event category was registered on this page.
 Selecting a page on the left will provide the user a historical overview of the occurrences of the Alarming Behavior Event category on that page within the right part of the RB.
-The user can also choose the secondary metric, '% of all Alarming Behavior Events', on website for the line diagram.
+The user can also choose the secondary metric, ‘Number of Category’s Event Triggers', on website for the line diagram.

 2. On the left the table shows recordings of sessions for which our app captured the selected Alarming Behavior Event category during the chosen time period.
 The table on the left basically provides the same information as the already known session recordings table on live.
 Selecting a row will open the session recording’s ‘Preview’ on the right for a quick view.
 The user finds two buttons below the session recording either opening the known detail view of that session recording or the session recording overview which is pre-filtered to the Alarming Behavior Event category selected.